 You Might Also Like These Gnome Posts:

-These handmade Christmas ornaments I made a few years ago, but I enjoy them every year you can read how I made them at DIY Christmas Ornaments.
+I made handmade Christmas ornaments a few years ago, but I enjoy them every year; you can read how I made them at DIY Christmas Ornaments.

-These faux glass ornaments were made with Dollar Tree clear plastic bulbs read more at DIY Ornaments.
+I made these faux glass ornaments with Dollar Tree clear plastic bulbs; read more at DIY Ornaments.

 Please join me (HERE) as we craft up some fun.
 You can look forward to receiving new inspiration every week.
-As well as, special online crafting events, seasonal and holiday crafting too.
+Which includes online crafting events, seasonal and holiday crafting too.